gwax/www-gwax/posts/2008/07/coffee-experiments-in-constitution.rst

 tried to consume something coffee related, usually trying for very minimally coffee options, and I have slowly found myself more capable of stomaching them.
-Most recently, I think that I had a bottled Starbucks frappachino drink thing and was only somewhat nauseated by the experience.
+Most recently, I think that I had a bottled Starbucks frappuccino drink thing and was only somewhat nauseated by the experience.

 Today, however, I would say that I have only been minimally nauseated;